-KARI LEONARD, DEPUTY EXAMINATIONS BUREAU CHIEF
+KARI LEONARD, CAPTIVE COORDINATOR AND EXAMINATIONS BUREAU CHIEF

-Kari is a Certified Financial Examiner (CFE) and a CPA with 10 years of insurance regulatory experience.
-Her focus with the regulatory team is supervision of the Examinations Bureau staff, financial analysis of captive and traditional insurers, and supervision of traditional insurer examination work.
-Kari also plays a major role in NAIC Accreditation compliance and she is the TeamMate audit software expert.
-Kari's role with the team expanded three years ago when she advanced into the Deputy Bureau Chief position.
+Kari is a Certified Financial Examiner (CFE) and a CPA with 11 years of insurance regulatory experience.
+Her focus with the regulatory team is supervision of the Examinations Bureau staff, financial analysis of captive and traditional insurers, and supervision of all examination work.
+Kari's role with the team expanded last year when she advanced into the Examinations Bureau Chief position.